nashy18/node-chat/README.md

-# node-chat
+# nodejs-chat app
-Chat app using socket-io
+A chat application based on nodejs + socket-io